paologlim/mikamikuh.github.io/about.md

 ![traveling](/img/about/traveling.jpg)

-I was inspired Alex MacCaw's article [Traveling, Writing and Programming](http://old.alexmaccaw.com//posts/traveling_writing_programming) 3 years ago.
-I started to desire to go to abroad then.
-Though I couldn't speak English well, I made a plan to learn Englsih and going abroad.
+I was inspired by Alex MacCaw's article [Traveling, Writing and Programming](http://old.alexmaccaw.com//posts/traveling_writing_programming) 3 years ago.
+I started to have a desire to go to abroad then.
+Though I couldn't speak English well, I made a plan to learn English and go abroad.
 As a result, I'm learning English in the Philippines now.
 After school, I'm going to Thailand for vacation and programming this summer.
 2014's autumn, I'm going to find a job in Canada.

 # Life in Japan #